Testing the consistency of the resonant wave interaction approximation with simulated dynamics of idealized 2D internal wave fields: Testing the results and assumptions behind derivations of the resonant-interaction approximation

-The standard derivation of the RWIA, in the context of weak wave turbulence, is based on the energy rather than the amplitude equation and typically uses a Gaussian decomposition of a fourth-order amplitude product.
-Our \textbf{second} approach to deriving the RWIA is based on the energy equation yet avoids the Gaussian assumption, which we later consider in our third derivation.
+The standard derivation of the RWIA-based kinetic equation, in the context of weak wave turbulence, is based on the energy rather than the amplitude equation and typically uses ensemble averaging and a Gaussian decomposition of a fourth-order amplitude product.
+The \textbf{second} derivation of the RWIA we consider is based on the energy equation, yet, it avoids the Gaussian assumption.
 We proceed in this second derivation by separating the wave amplitudes into ${A}_{a,\mathbf{k}}(t)=\hat{A}_{a,\mathbf{k}}(t)e^{ia\omega_{\mathbf{k}}t}$, temporally averaging the energy equation \eqref{eq:energy-equation} over a time $T$, and neglecting dissipation and forcing terms (Appendix~\ref{sec:app-slow-tripple-correlation}), \begin{linenomath*}

-\end{linenomath*} Now assume that the product of the three slow-amplitudes varies slower than the oscillating exponent in the last line of this equation.
+\end{linenomath*} Now assume that the product of the three slow amplitudes varies slower than the oscillating exponent in the last line of this equation.
 Under this assumption, we can write the averaged product (of the three amplitudes times the exponential term) there as a product of averages.
-In the limit $T\to\infty$, the average over the exponential term leads to the Kronecker delta, $\delta_{0,\Delta\omega}$, and thus to the resonance condition (denoting time average over a time $T$ as $\overline{(\cdot)}$), \begin{linenomath*}
+In the limit $T\to\infty$, the average over the exponential term leads to the term $\delta_{0,\Delta\omega}$ below, which is 1 if $\Delta\omega=0$ and zero otherwise, thus enforcing the resonance condition given by eq.~(\ref{eq:delta_omega=0}).
+Denoting the time average over a time $T$ as $\overline{(\cdot)}$, this approximation can be written as: \begin{linenomath*}